mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

 .. code:: text

    This is now complete:
-   * mozilla-central is merged to mozilla-beta, new version is XX.Y
+   * mozilla-central is merged to mozilla-beta, new version is XXX.0b1
-   * mozilla-central has been tagged and version bumped
+   * mozilla-central has been tagged and version bumped to YYY.0a1
-   * mozilla-esr has been version bumped
+   * mozilla-esr102 has been version bumped to ZZZ.A.0esr
+   * new geckoview nightly builds have been triggered
    * newly triggered nightlies will pick the version change on cron-based schedule

 Hint: verify current versions